Meeting with Baptiste Guinaudeau

 What are your sources of inspiration as a team manager?

-How do you keep the team aligned with the same direction?
+How do you keep the team aligned?

 What are the core values?